Micromanaged and stressed worker looking at her laptop.

 Macro management needs to be adjusted according to your team profile

-The ideal balance is to give people the autonomy they require and simultaneously be present without over-controlling.
+The ideal balance is to give people the autonomy they require and be present simultaneously without overcontrolling.
 There is no magic trick, but the information in the next paragraph can help you.

 two people looking at desktop computer